chauhan2b/news_app/README.md

 ## Material You Support
 This app embraces the Material You design language introduced in Android 12.
 It allows the app's appearance to be customized based on system-wide themes and color schemes, providing a more personalized user experience.

+## Which domains to add?
+Not every domain will work.
+Only supported domains work.
+Any domain you see in top headlines or search will work.
+So add it in 'My sources' and refresh your feed.

 ## Contributing
 Contributions are welcome.
 If you find any bugs, have suggestions for new features, or would like to improve the code, please feel free to open an issue or submit a pull request.